 - Want to do preliminary research to decide whether to file a lawsuit or hire a lawyer;

-- Have been turned down for services from legal aid; cannot afford an attorney; and have no other option but to represent yourself.
-If you find yourself in this situation, consider contacting an attorney for limited scope representation.
+- Have been turned down for services from legal aid, cannot afford an attorney, and have no other option but to represent yourself.

 Step 1: Gather and Understand the Facts of Your Case